 The Maryland Department of Natural Resources recently received laboratory confirmation that six white-tailed deer sampled in Allegany County tested positive for chronic wasting disease.
 All of the cases were found within the existing Chronic Wasting Disease Management Area.

 Five of the positive deer collected in 2016 were harvested by hunters in Allegany County during the statewide deer season and one was a road-killed deer collected near Cumberland during routine chronic wasting disease sampling efforts.
 The latest findings bring the number of positive cases in the state to 17 since 2011.

-“Chronic wasting disease currently affects a very small percentage of deer in western Maryland,” said Wildlife and Heritage Service Director Paul Peditto.
+“Chronic wasting disease currently affects a very small percentage of deer in western Maryland,” Wildlife and Heritage Service Director Paul Peditto said.
 “Our staff will continue to work diligently to document and monitor the presence of this disorder.”